clusterio/clusterio/README.md

             the Factorio folder into the factorio folder created in step 1.

+## Installing Plugins

+Installing plugins to make them work with Clusterio consists of two steps.
+First install the package via npm, for example

+    npm install @clusterio/plugin-subspace_storage

+Then tell clusterio that this plugin exists by adding it as a plugin.

+    npx clusteriomaster plugin add @clusterio/plugin-subspace_storage

+This adds it to the default `plugin-list.json` file which in the shared folder setup is loaded by master, slave and ctl.
+If you have slaves or ctl installed on separate computers (or directories) then you need to repeat the plugin install process for all of them.
+The clusteriomaster, clusterioslave and clusterioctl commands has the plugin sub-command so you do not need to install clusteriomaster to add plugins.

+For development purposes the `plugin add` command supports adding plugins by the absolute path to them, or a relative path that must start with either . or .. (which will then be resolved to an absolute path).

 ## Running Clusterio

 After following the installation instructions you can use the following